FreeCAD/FreeCAD-render/docs/Materials.md

 to realtime context.

-Those pseudovariables are described in the array below, note that the term *rendered object* stands for the object to which the material is applie at render time:
+Those pseudovariables are described in the array below, note that the term *rendered object* stands for the object which the material is applied to at render time:

 | Pseudovariable | Type   | Description                                                |